rbourassaca/uad_plugin_manager/README.md

 - `uad_plugin_manager remove -u` [^2]
 - `uad_plugin_manager remove -n "UAD Ampeg B15N Bass Amplifier" -n "UAD SPL Vitalizer MK2-T"` [^2]
 - `uad_plugin_manager list -a`

-## Configuration

-UAD Plugin Manager checks for configuration files in two directories in this specific order:

-1. The same directory as the executable.
-2. The operating system configuration data folder
-   1. `$HOME/Library/Application Support/UAD-Plugin-Manager` on Mac OS X
-   2. `%AppData%/UAD-Plugin-Manager` on Windows

-If configuration files aren't found, the latest ones will be downloaded from this repository and be placed in the operating system configuration data folder.

-Configuration files in the same directory as the executable file will always have priority.

 ## Screenshots